Residual entropy

 Residual entropy is the difference in entropy between a non-equilibrium state and crystal state of a substance close to absolute zero.
 This term is used in condensed matter physics to describe the entropy at zero kelvin of a glass or plastic crystal referred to the crystal state, whose entropy is zero according to the third law of thermodynamics.
 It occurs if a material can exist in many different states when cooled.
 The most common non-equilibrium state is vitreous state, glass.

 A common example is the case of carbon monoxide, which has a very small dipole moment.
-As the carbon monoxide crystal is cooled to absolute zero, few of the carbon monoxide molecules have enough time to align themselves into a perfect crystal, (with all of the carbon monoxide molecules oriented in the same direction).
+As the carbon monoxide crystal is cooled to absolute zero, few of the carbon monoxide molecules have enough time to align themselves into a perfect crystal (with all of the carbon monoxide molecules oriented in the same direction).
 Because of this, the crystal is locked into a state with $2^N$ different corresponding microstates, giving a residual entropy of $S=Nk\ln(2)=nR\ln(2)$, rather than zero.

 Another example is any amorphous solid (glass).
 These have residual entropy, because the atom-by-atom microscopic structure can be arranged in a huge number of different ways across a macroscopic system.

+The residual entropy has a somewhat special significance compared to other residual properties, in that it has a role in the framework of residual entropy scaling, which is used to compute transport coefficients (coefficients governing non-equilibrium phenomena) directly from the equilibrium property residual entropy, which can be computed directly from any equation of state.